Selling a Home to Buy a New One

 A Summary

 So which option works best for you?
 Here’s our summary: • Selling first works best if you believe the property will take a long time to sell, or you haven’t built much equity. • Buying first is ideal if you earn enough to cover both properties and have built at least 40% equity. • A guarantor loan will help you if your parents are willing to place a guarantee against their home for you.
-You won’t need much equity if you choose this option. • Bridging loans work best if you have built at least 40% equity, but don’t have the money to pay for two properties at the same time. • A simultaneous settlement is potentially the best, but most complex solution.
+You won’t need much equity if you choose this option. • bridging loans work best if you have built at least 40% equity, but don’t have the money to pay for two properties at the same time. • A simultaneous settlement is potentially the best, but most complex solution.
 You need to feel confident in both transactions, as well as maintain great relationships with all involved.

 What to do next